 The objective of the Advanced Exploration Systems (AES) Logistics Reduction (LR) project's Universal Waste Management System (UWMS) task is to develop a compact toilet system that can be used across multiple future crewed vehicles and habitats.
 The UWMS effort will result in a toilet with reduced mass and volume that provides increased crew comfort and performance.
 A key feature of the UWMS is the urine pretreatment dose pump/pretreatment quality indication device which enables water recovery from urine.
-The UWMS core hardware is primarily funded by the AES LR project, with cost sharing from the Orion (MultiPurpose Crew Vehicle (MPCV)) Program for a second flight unit, and the ISS Program for integration hardware for flying the first UWMS unit on ISS.
+The UWMS core hardware is primarily funded by the AES LR project, with cost sharing from the Orion (MultiPurpose Crew Vehicle (MPCV)) Program for a second flight unit, and the ISS Program for ISS-unique hardware and integration hardware for flying the first UWMS unit on ISS.

 The waste management team collaborates on a Phase 2 SBIR on torrefaction of feces to assess it's feasibility for space missions.
 Additionally, the UWMS team collaborates with the MPCV's Launch, Entry, and Abort (LEA) space suit team for contingency urine and fecal waste collection systems.
 The LEA suit waste collection system is used if the MPCV loses cabin pressure but it may be possible to use the LEA contingency system to provide a backup for waste collection if the UWMS became inoperable.More »